Thandres/ObfE/README.md

 # One build from Eden
-Bundle of python skripts that help setup and manage mods for **One step from Eden**
+Bundle of python skripts that help setup and manage mods for **One step from Eden** You can simply download the zip-archive if you want to use it

 _Requires python to be installed on your system to work_